jbrdge/Visualizations/README.md

 ![My image](https://raw.githubusercontent.com/jbrdge/DataInProcessing/master/screen-0500.tif)

+The "Butterfly Curve" is a straighforward plotting method for illustrating the signal.
+It plots the points regularly along a path using the torus equation along a specific formula for a curve.

 The "Velocity and Acceleration" folder consists of a processing file which randomly drops points into the window and through "gravitaion" the points are attracted to a point that is moving according to a sine function around the window.
 The white is the path of the rotational object.

 ![My image](https://github.com/jbrdge/DataInProcessing/blob/master/Velocity_And_Acceleration/Screen%20Shot%202018-12-28%20at%204.43.17%20PM.png)